-We consent to the inclusion in this Registration Statement of Bitdeer Technologies Group on Amendment No. 1 to Form F-1 (File No. 333-273905) of our report dated March 3, 2023, which includes an explanatory paragraph as to Blue Safari Group Acquisition Corp.'s ability to continue as a going concern, with respect to our audits of the consolidated financial statements of Blue Safari Group Acquisition Corp. as of December 31, 2022 and 2021 and for the year ended December 31, 2022 and for the period from February 23, 2021 (inception) through December 31, 2021 which report appears in the Prospectus, which is part of this Registration Statement.
-We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.
+We consent to the inclusion in this Registration Statement of Bitdeer Technologies Group on Form 20-F of our report dated March 3, 2023, which includes an explanatory paragraph as to the ability of Blue Safari Group Acquisition Corp. to continue as a going concern, with respect to our audits of the consolidated financial statements of Blue Safari Group Acquisition Corp. as of December 31, 2022 and 2021 and for the year ended December 31, 2022 and for the period from February 23, 2021 (inception) through December 31, 2021, which report appears in the Prospectus, which is part of this Registration Statement.